saadbinmanjur/Kaggle-Competition-Santander-Customer-Transaction-Prediction/README.md

 Table of Contents of The Notebook

--Summary
+- Summary
--Load Libraries and Dataset
+- Load Libraries and Dataset
--Exploratory Data Analysis
+- Exploratory Data Analysis
--Data Preparation
+- Data Preparation
--Modelling
+- Modelling
--Kaggle Submission
+- Kaggle Submission
--Results
+- Results

 ## Summary
 In this Kaggle competition the Santander Bank wants to predict "*which customers will make a specific transaction in the future, irrespective of the amount of money transacted.*" [ [Link to the competition](https://www.kaggle.com/c/santander-customer-transaction-prediction) ]